erdeq-upenn/courses/1-Financial Markets/wk1/notes.md

 7. **Risk is determined by covariance.**
 8. $\beta_i=\frac{Cov(r,r_{market})}{var(r_{market})}$
 CAMP said that the market demands higher returns form higher beta stock. [risk averse]

+## Lesson 3

+### Insurance
+1. Contractholder contract /pay insurance company a premium to protect them from certain risks
+risk pooling(assume independence) $\sigma=\sqrt{p(1-p)/n}$
+meaning
+ **The stand deviation of something is the sqart root of $p(1-p)$.**
+As n goes large, standard deviation approaches zero.

+    Not ideal when facing Moral hazard and selection bias.
+    One famous is farmers buy corp  insurance which has been centuries.
+2. insurance developed because of specific technical advances like the development of actuarial theory
+    **milestones in insurance history**
+    * 1600s life table for life insurance
+    * In 1840, Morris Robinson who is the head of the Mutual Life of New York, a mutual insurance company, got the idea that what insurance company really needs is insurance salesman.
+3. Insurance is a local phenomena
+4. FDIC insured, **Federal Deposit, Insurance Corporation**
+    Prevent insurance failure
+    Interesting thing is the lifetime PV
+    >The China Insurance Regulatory Commission has set up a state-owned non-profit called China Insurance Protection Fund that protects people against the failure of an insurance company.

+5. AIG's failure in 2008
+6. McCarran-Ferguson Act of 1945 delegated insurance regulation to the states *INCREASE*
+7. There was a non-profit called **National Association of Insurance Commissioners, NAIC, which is not government** *DECREASE* complexity

+### Health insurance
+History
+   * the first health insurance, apparently was in 1694.
+   * The first U.S. health insurance company was Franklin health insurance company of Massachusetts in 1850
+   * Health insurance with the **health maintenance organization Act** of 1973 which required employers with 25 or more employees to offer what's called an **HMO**
+   * In 1986, the U.S. Congress passed another law called EMTALA law. **Emergency Medical Treatment and Active Labor Act** which required hospitals and ambulance services to provide care to anyone needing emergency treatment.
+   * U.S. Pain Patient Protection and Affordable Care Act of 2010 called Obamacare

+### Disasters

+1. Earthquake
+Haitian not well insured

+2. Terrorism
+So in 2002, the United States Congress passed the TRIA, the Terrorism Risk Insurance Act of 2002 which required nsurers to offer terrorism insurance for three years.